Bottom Line:

 - The design choices most likely to win internal approval - hero videos, full-bleed imagery, scroll animations - are also the most likely to degrade Core Web Vitals and conversion performance

-- A 1-second load time improvement returns roughly 7% in conversions; most ecommerce sites are carrying 3–5 seconds of avoidable latency
+- The first 5 seconds of load time have the highest impact on conversion rates; most ecommerce sites are carrying 3-5 seconds of avoidable latency

 - Good architecture is invisible - it gets the customer to checkout; aesthetics are a layer on top, not a foundation